 When shopping for and purchasing new stone countertops, it’s important to understand the installation process ahead of time so you can fully be in the know about what lies ahead.
 A professional fabricator is typically hired to install stone materials such as granite, marble, quartz, and other heavy or specialty materials to ensure a proper fit and design.
 The challenging nature of countertop installation requires proper tools and equipment as well as knowledge and experience.

-In this article, we will describe the ins and outs of professional countertop installation including how granite countertops are installed and if this differs from the marble and quartz countertop installation process.
-Once the materials are chosen and the kitchen surfaces have been accurately measured, the following is what to expect from the countertop installation process.
+Let’s explore the ins and outs of professional countertop installation, including how granite countertops are installed and if this differs from the marble and quartz countertop installation process.
+Once the materials are chosen and the kitchen surfaces have been accurately measured, here’s what you can expect from the countertop installation process.

-Clear a pathway to the kitchen so installers have easy access, and keep pets and small children away from the work area.
-If you do not have a contractor coordinating the process, be sure all new sinks, faucets, and cooktops to be mounted in or on the countertops are on-site.
+Clear a pathway to the kitchen so the countertop installers have easy access.
+We recommend keeping pets and small children away from the work area.
+If you don’t have a contractor coordinating the process, ensure all new sinks, faucets, and cooktops that are to be mounted in or on the countertops are on-site.

-The amount of time it takes for professional installation will depend on the size of your project, design details, and material.
-For example, marble countertop installation will often take less time than tile considering the intricacies that come with the latter.
-The installer’s timeframe will depend on the complexities of the space including accessibility, custom design features like sink and cooktop cutouts, and countertop disassembly and removal.
-For natural stone countertops, plan on the installers being in your kitchen for anywhere from four to eight hours.
+The amount of time it takes for professional granite, marble, or other stone installation will depend on the size of your project, design details, and material.
+For example, marble countertop installation will often take less time than tile considering the intricacies of the latter.
+The installer’s timeframe will depend on the complexities of the space, including accessibility, custom design features like sink and cooktop cutouts, as well as countertop disassembly and removal.
+For the installation of natural stone, such as granite, plan on the installers being in your kitchen for anywhere from four to eight hours.

 Note: It’s important that your cabinets are level and secured to the wall or anchored to the floor.
 If they are uneven, shims might be placed under the new countertops to level the surface areas.